Metaform/connector-fabric-manager/deployments/terraform/environments/kind/README.md

 ## Kind Setup

 Install Kind and create a cluster.
 Set it as the default K8S context.
-Load the Provision Manager images local into Kind:
+Load the runtime images locally into Kind:

 ```
 kind load docker-image pmanager:latest